Roshu-313/python-portfolio/project4-ai-agent/README.md

 Enter your task (or 'exit'): what did i ask before Agent Response: what is 12 divided by 3

-yaml
+🧰 Technologies Used
+Python 3

+Hugging Face Inference API (Free tier)

+Requests library

+Agent-based system design (no frameworks)

+🚀 How to Run
+1️⃣ Clone the repository
+bash
 Copy code

----

-## 🧰 Technologies Used

-- Python 3
-- Hugging Face Inference API (Free tier)
-- Requests library
-- Agent-based system design (no frameworks)

----

-## 🚀 How to Run

-### 1️⃣ Clone the repository

 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name
 2️⃣ Install dependencies